kisaragi-hiu/mastodon/README.md

   - Wait for the environment to build (takes a few minutes)
 - When the editor is ready, run `bin/dev` in the terminal to start the instance
 - Wait for the editor to show an *Open in Browser* prompt and click it.
 This will open the front-facing page of the instance in your browser
-- Go to the `Ports` tab, find the "stream" item, right click and change its *Port visibility* to *Public*
+- Go to the `Ports` tab in the codespace, find the "stream" item, right click and change its *Port visibility* to *Public*

-Now you have access to a development instance.
-Stop the command in the codespace to spin it down.

-Because the preferences are only available after log in, you have to log in to a user.
-The development instance provides a default admin user, which can be used to log in.
+- In the browser, go to the Mastodon tab and log in with the default admin user:
   - The username is `admin@<domain>`, where domain is the domain that your browser connected to.
 For instance, `super-space-winner-5ggxj99w5x9f74r-3000.app.github.dev`.
 This is different for every codespace.
   - The password is `mastodonadmin`.
+- After logging in, visit Mastodon's preferences to change the language.

+You can see a list of all your codespaces at <https://github.com/codespaces>.
+They can be stopped or deleted there.

 ## Bike shedding